Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Study Methodology

 \subsection{Participant Recruitment}

-Our recruitment strategy targeted developers with diverse backgrounds and experience levels.
-For survey distribution, we mainly relied on our professional networks and snowball sampling (\eg participants sharing the survey within their networks) by directly contacting potential participants or posting participation calls in social media platforms (\eg LinkedIn and X).
-To further broaden our sample and include participants at earlier career stages, we distributed the survey to relevant organizations at our university, including the Association for Computing Machinery (ACM) chapter.
+Our recruitment strategy targeted software professionals with diverse backgrounds, including developers, architects, technical leads, researchers, and other roles with programming and software development experience.
+For survey distribution, we mainly relied on our professional networks and snowball sampling (\eg participants sharing the survey within their networks) by directly contacting potential participants or posting participation calls on social media platforms (\eg LinkedIn and X).
+To further broaden our sample and include professionals in earlier career stages, we distributed the survey to relevant organizations at our university, including the ACM chapter.
 Participants were not compensated monetarily or otherwise.